 For example, Three Little Pigs featured the Big Bad Wolf sneaking up to the door dressed as a Jewish peddler.
 And The Opry House, during which Mickey Mouse dresses up and dances like a Hasidic Jew.

-Disney was plagued by allegations of anti-Semitism during his life and after his death Other rumours centred around his acceptance of female German filmmaker (and notorious Nazi propagandist) Leni Riefenstahl to Hollywood to promote her film Olympia in 1938.
+Other rumours centred around his acceptance of female German filmmaker (and notorious Nazi propagandist) Leni Riefenstahl to Hollywood to promote her film Olympia in 1938.
 He was criticised for not cancelling her invitation even after news of Kristallnacht broke.

 Further still, Jewish animator Art Babbitt, who maintained a "difficult relationship" with Disney throughout his career, claimed to have seen Disney and his lawyer, Gunther Lessing, attending meetings of pro-Nazi organisation the German American Bund in the late 1930s.

 However, Disney biographer Neal Gabler, who was the first writer to gain unrestricted access to the Disney archives in 2006, concluded based on the evidence available that he was not an anti-Semite.
 At least, not in the conventional sense.

 In summary, he said: "He got the reputation because, in the 1940s, he got himself allied with a group called the Motion Picture Alliance for the Preservation of American Ideals, which was an anti-Communist and antisemitic organization.